swagtop/bevy-flake/docs/config.md

 This function also takes in a `targets` argument, which is produced from the `config.targetEnvironments` attribute names.

-You can think of this function as the recipe of building the rust toolchain you want to use.
+You can think of this function as the recipe of building the Rust toolchain you want to use.
 The toolchain you make should have all the binaries needed for compilation, `cargo`, `rustc`, etc.